melvyniandrag/JavaFall2019ClassRepo/Homework/Week12/Readme.md

 in the tutorial.
 You might as well read it since you're already there taking pictures.

+The tutorial is here: https://docs.oracle.com/javase/tutorial/essential/concurrency/ You can click 'next' on each page to walk through the tutorial.

 ## Problem 2
 Rewrite the sum example we did in class to instead find the product of the numbers in an ArrayList ( and it must use more than one thread! ).
-I don't care if you use *synchronized* or *AtomicInt* or whatever you want, just make a little multithreaded application that computes the product of 0 through N-1.
+I don't care if you use *synchronized* or *AtomicInt* or whatever you want, just make a little multithreaded application that computes the product of 1 through N-1.

 *Use the code in MyCode/HomeworkTemplate to do the homework*

 *NOTE!!!
 THe sum example started at 0.
 The product example cannot, or else it will just return 0 every time, because 0 * n1 * n2 * n3 etc = 0*